earthspecies/voxaboxen/README.md

 5. Repeat 2-4 as desired.
 6. `main.py inference ...flags...`.
 See `source/inference/params.py`.

 Examples of this workflow are simulated in the different `scriptes/*experiment*.py` files.
-The flag `--query-oracle` replaces manual sampling with looking up predefined annotations.
+The flag `--query-oracle` for the mode `active-learning-sampling` replaces manual annotating with looking up predefined annotations.
 This is used purely for benchmarking the different active learning approaches.